A little oasis in the desert

-We ask a daily/weekly fee for the food.
+We ask for a daily/weekly fee for the food.

-We charge 5 € a day per person to cover the costs for the food and water since we don’t have the possibility to pay for the volunteer’s food etc.
+We charge 5 € a day per person to cover the costs of the food and water since we don’t have the possibility to pay for the volunteer’s food etc.

 This is the only fee we ask for.
 Of course, for that price, we offer you three rich meals per day, with healthy and good ingredients.

 What type of accommodation can you provide?

 - Dormitory/shared rooms

 We will cook healthy, Moroccan dishes with meat, vegetarian AND vegan.
 All depend on the volunteers’ preferences.

 VISA – could you provide Visa support/info/invitation letters?